nix-community/disko/README.md

 Disko doesn't require installation: it can be run directly from nix-community repository.
 The [Quickstart Guide](./docs/quickstart.md) documents how to run Disko in its simplest form when installing NixOS.
+Alternativly you can also use the new [disko-install](./docs/disko-install.md) tool, which combines the `disko` and `nixos-install` into one step.

 For information on other use cases, including upgrading from an older version of **disko**, using **disko** without NixOS and downloading the module, see the